vrushank-agrawal/CSE201-VCREST-/README.md

     - Generate Makefile (2 ways)
       - Using terminal: Open terminal on folder `build_opencv` and run `cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_EXAMPLES=ON ../opencv` on terminal
       - Using cmake-gui
-        - set the opencv source path
+        - set the opencv source path to the folder `opencv`
-        - set the build path to `build_opencv`
+        - set the build path to the folder `build_opencv`
         - set `CMAKE_BUILD_TYPE` to `Release`
         - set `BUILD_EXAMPLES` to `ON`
         - run `Configure`